rishimane552/Disaster_tweets/README.md

 b.
 To achieve the above score, you must perform properly the following: EDA (exploratory data analysis), feature engineering, feature selection, model selection
-c.
-You can also leverage existing any disaster keywork vocabularies.
-However, using existing package or API specialized for disaster detection is prohibited.
-NOT ALLOWED.
 d.
 Please RANDOMLY split the tweets into 90% for training and 10% for testing or 80% for training/10% for validation/10% for testing.
 You must have code for random data splitting.
 Please perform 10 times randomly data splitting and